arielnoname/csgo/autoexec.cfg.md

 bind "j" "cast_ray"
 bind ctrl "noclip"

+// MISC
+fps_max "0"
+cl_radar_always_centered "0" // Keeps the radar centered
 cl_autowepswitch "0" // no cambia al arma recogida
+cl_autohelp "0" // Enable/disable on screen hints (enemy, trade weapon, etc.)
+cl_showhelp "0" // Show the hints on screen
+cl_righthand "0" // 0 for left hand 1 for right hand or use bindtoggle <key> cl_righthand to

+// INTERNET
+rate "128000" // This is your client rate, you may need to lower it if your net speed cannot keep up cl_cmdrate "128" // 128 tick servers require this rate (64 will default to 64 for you, no need to edit) cl_updaterate "128" // 128 tick servesr require this rate (64 will default to 64 for you, no need to edit) cl_interp_ratio 1 // Common interp setting for MM/League cl_interp 0 // Common interp setting for MM/League tickrate 128 // If you launch a local server it will run at 128 tick (can also be done with -tickrate 128 put as launch option) mm_dedicated_search_maxping "50" // no entra a servers con mas de ese ping

 // MOUSE HARDWARE
 m_rawinput "1"
 m_mouseaccel1 "0"
 m_mouseaccel2 "0"

+// Audio

+volume "1"
+voice_enable "1"
+voice_scale "1"
+windows_speaker_config "1"
+snd_musicvolume "0.04"
+snd_mixahead "0.05"
+snd_tensecondwarning_volume "1"
+snd_menumusic_volume "0"
+snd_roundend_volume "0"
+snd_roundstart_volume "0"
+snd_deathcamera_volume "0"
+snd_mapobjective_volume "0"
+snd_headphone_pan_exponent "2"

 // HUD
 cl_hud_healthammo_style "0" // 3 balitas marcadas pa la glock